Home > Kyoto This Month > Museums, Theatre & Other Fun

 Gekkeikan Okura Sake Museum

-This museum introduces the fascinating history of sake brewing through its valuable collection of traditional brewing tools and other interesting exhibits related to the production of sake; sake tasting is also part of the museum tour; 300 yen; 9:30-16:30; Closed mid.
+This museum introduces the fascinating history of sake brewing through its valuable collection of traditional brewing tools and other interesting exhibits related to the production of sake; Sake tasting is including in the tour; 9:30-16:30; 300 yen; Closed mid.
 Aug. & at the end and beginning of the year; Tel: 075-623-2056.

 Byodo-in Museum Hosho-kan